Prostate Cancer Clinical Trial

 Full Description

 Prostate cancer is a heterogenous disease and recent genomic analyses have highlighted specific germline and somatic mutations and alternative driver growth signaling pathways in patients with metastatic disease.
-Abiraterone acetate plus prednisone (AA-P) is an established standard of care for the treatment of participants with mCSPC and is included in widely accepted clinical treatment guidelines.
-Niraparib is an investigational agent in the castration-sensitive cancer population and has been approved for the treatment of ovarian cancer.
-The addition of niraparib to the AA-P backbone regimen may improve initial disease control and long-term outcomes compared with AA-P alone in a biomarker selected population.
+Abiraterone acetate plus prednisone (AAP) is an established standard of care for the treatment of participants with mCSPC and is included in widely accepted clinical treatment guidelines.
+Niraparib in combination with AAP has been approved for the treatment of BRCA-mutated Metastatic Castration-Resistant Prostate Cancer (mCRPC).
+Niraparib is an investigational agent in the Metastatic Castration-Sensitive Prostate Cancer (mCSPC) population.
+Whether the addition of niraparib to the AAP standard of care may improve initial disease control and long-term outcomes compared with AAP alone in a biomarker selected mCSPC population is being evaluated on this trial.
 The study will consist of 4 phases; a Prescreening Phase for biomarker evaluation for eligibility only, a Screening Phase, a Treatment Phase, and a Follow-up Phase.
 Efficacy evaluations include the following: tumor measurements by computed tomography (CT), magnetic resonance imaging (MRI; abdomen, chest, and pelvis), Technetium-99m (99mTc) bone scans, serum prostate sensitive antigen (PSA) evaluations, and patient reported outcomes (PROs).
 Safety evaluations include incidence of adverse events and clinical laboratory parameters.

 Eligibility Criteria